freedomofpress/securedrop-docs/docs/journalist/submissions.rst

    you can safely unplug the USB drive.
 Alternatively, you can leave the drive plugged in and export additional files.

-Decrypting and Preparing to Publish
+Decrypting and preparing to publish
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::